 According to the IRS, your travel can be considered deductible if your work or business requires you to be away from home longer than your normal work hours.
 Given that, it is clear that the key criterion in determining if your travel expenses are deductible is if your travel takes you away from your tax home.

-Differentiating your tax home from your personal home is crucial because only those expenses incur while you are away from your tax home are considered by the law as deductible.
+Differentiating your tax home from your personal home is crucial because only those expenses incurred while you are away from your tax home are considered by the law as deductible.

 Your Tax Home, As Per the IRS